Taxidermy – All you need to know about

 - Black-backed jackal

 One does wonder, do animals get killed to be immortalized?
 Think about alligator taxidermy and mountain lion taxidermy.
 While hunting of animals is allowed in hunting season in various parts of the world, many believe that the process of killing an animal just to skin it seems to be unethical.

 While trophy taxidermy still exists, in modern taxidermy, most animals used are not killed for the sole purpose of having their skin peeled off their body.
-Moreover, a variety of laws exists which prohibit the taxidermy of endangered animals; and taxidermists are required to provide paperwork to prove the natural death of the given animals.
-Such laws and modern methods have made the act of taxidermy less terrifying for animal rights advocates than the methods adopted in the older days.
+Moreover, a variety of laws exists which prohibit the preperation of endangered animals; and taxidermists are required to provide paperwork to prove the natural death of the given animals.
+Such laws and modern methods have made the act less terrifying for animal rights advocates than the methods adopted in the older days.

 All in all, taxidermy has come a long way from where it began.
 Not only are the results more lifelike but they also seem to be less aggressive in nature.
 The progress of the field to an art-like status is commendable.

 The purpose and method of modern taxidermy seem to have more meat to it than the ancient methods and objectives.